NumPy Data Types

 Introduction to NumPy Data Types

-NumPy, short for Numerical Python, is a powerful library in Python used for scientific computing.
+NumPy, short for Numerical Python, is a powerful Python library used for scientific computing.
 One of its key features is its support for a variety of data types, providing flexibility and efficiency in numerical computations.

 Definition of NumPy Data Types

-NumPy, which stands for Numerical Python, is a popular Python library for scientific computing.
-It offers a wide variety of numerical types through its dtype objects, each with unique characteristics.
+NumPy provides a wide variety of numerical types through its dtype objects, each with unique characteristics:

 Importance of Data Types in Numerical Computing